delapuente/strongforce-legacy/README.md

 * Have a clear and documented rationale for your changes.
 * Package these up in a pull request.

-In addition, take a look at the wiki pages for settting up the development environment, passing tests, running grunt and so on.
+In addition, take a look at the wiki pages for [setting up the development environment](https://github.com/lodr/strongforce/wiki/The-development-environment), passing tests, running grunt and so on.

 ## License